shoaibkhanz/agentic-ai-engineering-course/lessons/09_RAG_Focus/article_guideline.md

 ## Global Context

-- **What I’m planning to share**: This article provides a deep dive into Retrieval-Augmented Generation (RAG), covering its fundamental principles and moving into the advanced techniques that power modern AI systems.
-We will explore how RAG is integrated into agentic pipelines, transforming agents from relying on static knowledge to reasoning over dynamic, external data sources.
+- **What I’m planning to share**: This article provides a quick foundation into Retrieval-Augmented Generation (RAG), covering important principles and moving into the advanced techniques that power modern AI systems.
+(RAG is such a broad method, that we have an entire course dedicated to it) We will explore how RAG is integrated into "agentic" pipelines, transforming agents from relying on static knowledge to reasoning over dynamic, external data sources.
 A key focus will be distinguishing between standard RAG and "Agentic RAG," where the agent autonomously decides when and how to retrieve information.
 The article will cover practical architectures, performance-enhancing strategies, and the pivotal role of RAG in building competent and reliable agents.
-- **Why I think it’s valuable:** RAG is the core technology for building AI agents that are grounded, trustworthy, and knowledgeable.
+- **Why I think it’s valuable:** RAG is the core technology for building AI agents that are grounded, trustworthy, and knowledgeable (also powers its memory as per the last lesson on Memory).
 It addresses the critical LLM limitations of knowledge cut-offs and hallucination.
 For an AI Engineer, mastering RAG is not optional—it's a fundamental skill for creating agents that can leverage proprietary data, access real-time information, and provide accurate, source-backed answers.
 This guide provides the practical and conceptual knowledge needed to build sophisticated RAG-powered systems.
 - **Who the intended audience is:** AI Engineers, developers, and software engineers looking to move beyond basic LLM prompting and build advanced, knowledge-driven agentic systems.
 This is for builders who want to understand and implement the architectures that power state-of-the-art AI applications.
 - **Expected length of the article in words** (where 200-250 words ~= 1 minute of reading time): ~3500 words (around 14-17 minutes reading time)